 In 1989, the non-violent Czech Velvet Revolution brought renewal to the city.
 Today it’s a cultural center with a dozen museums and galleries.
 Its theaters include the historic Castle Baroque Theater dating back to the 1400s and the popular and modern open-air Revolving Theater built in the 20th Century.

 It takes several visits to experience the extraordinary beauty and history of Český Krumlov.
 I plan to go back for a performance in the outdoor Revolving Theater.
 Verdi’s Rigoletto begins July 26 and lasts for one week.
-The romantic opera has been performed at the theater every year since it opened.
+Every year since it opened, the romantic opera has been performed at the theater.
 Another popular summer attraction, the annual International Music Festival, began July 19th and lasts through August 17.

 If I can find the trails, I’ll go hiking in the beautiful areas near Frymburk and Lipno nad Vitavou – a short distance from Český Krumlov.
 Lipno Lake is the largest lake in the Czech Republic and known as “the Czech Sea”.